-The color white looks different under different types of lighting – whether that is natural (sun), halogen, incandescent or fluorescent.
+The colour white looks different under different types of lighting – whether that is natural (sun), halogen, incandescent or fluorescent.

 Did you even know that?
 I don’t think I did.

 It just happens and so we don’t give it much thought.
 But your camera is a machine and has no brain.
 It has no idea if it is day or night – let alone what lighting what type of light is illuminating the subject.